stellalo/boxplots/README.md

 ```

 <h2>🦠 boxplot.Rmd Walk-Through:</h2>
-This script visualizes KEGG gene expression for species that survive/dies at temperature 37 Celcius using boxplots from the ggplot2 library.
+This script visualizes KEGG gene expression for species that survives/dies at temperature 37 Celsius using boxplots from the ggplot2 library.

 <br/>
 <br/>